 left ventricular heart failure, pulmonary hypertension, and changes that come with

 aging.
-Surgeons can use several techniques to repair a leaking tricuspid valve.
+Surgeons can use several techniques to fix a leaking tricuspid valve.
 These

 include attaching bands to support the valve, inserting rings around the valve base

-(annulus), and using specific types of stitches to help the valve flaps work better.
+(annulus), and using certain types of stitches to help the valve flaps work better.

 Surgeons may repair the valve with open-heart or minimally-invasive surgery.